katattakd/dotfiles/firefox.md

 # Firefox setup
-These instructions assume that you've already added the required user.js file in the dotfiles repo.
-If you haven't done this yet, reset Firefox, open and close it once, and then run the `configure_user.sh` script.
+These instructions assume that you've already run the `configure_user.sh` setup script.
+If you haven't, remove the `~/.mozilla` folder and run the script before proceeding.

 ### Firefox configuration
 - Go to Preferences
   - Set default search engine to DuckDuckGo
-  - Clear all history
 - Go to Customize
   - Set theme to Dark, and density to Compact
   - Remove Flexible Space from toolbar